 - Viewing angle

-Considering the ideal viewing distance is also important, though not everyone knows how.
-Our home theater viewing distance calculator can help you out with this.
-For a quick rough check, you can take your TV’s size divided by 0.55 to get an idea of a good distance.
+Considering the ideal viewing distance is also important, even if not everyone knows how to determine it.
+Our home theater viewing distance calculator can help with this.
+For a quick check, you can divide your TV’s size by 0.55 to get an idea of a good distance.

 That means a 32″ TV should be about 58 inches away.
-However, you need to take the resolution of the TV into account as well.
-The calculator will help you with that.
+However, you also need to consider the resolution of the TV.
+The calculator will assist you with that.

-You should also think about if you are going to place your center speaker above or below your TV before you decide on how to mount your TV when the suds are too far apart.
-For example, you may want to make the ply mount large enough so that you can mount the center speaker or a soundbar on it as well if necesary.
+Think about whether you want to place your center speaker above or below your TV before deciding on how to mount your TV when the studs are too far apart.
+For instance, you might want the plywood mount to be large enough to mount the center speaker or a soundbar on it, if necessary.

-Although most TVs today are ultra-slim, large screens (50-inches and above) can be quite heavy when mounting them on the wall.
-Fortunately, the mounting accessories are easily available, but you’ll have to drill into battens or your wall studs for the screws to grip into.
+Although many of today’s TVs are ultra-slim, large screens (50 inches and above) can be relatively heavy when mounted on the wall.
+Fortunately, mounting accessories are readily available, but you’ll need to drill into battens or wall studs for the screws to hold securely.

-While mounting your TV on a stud-less wall or when the studs are too far might seem like a daunting task, it’s quite manageable if you follow the steps in this guide.
+Mounting your TV on a wall without studs or where the studs are spaced too far apart might seem daunting, but it’s manageable if you follow the steps in this guide.

-You can us make a plywood mount, a 2×4/metal mount, get a sliding bracket or cut open the wall and add fixing points.
-If you’re using a kit, most mounting kits offer detailed instructions and diagrams to help you know which part of the kit goes where.
+You can create a plywood mount, use a 2×4/metal mount, get a sliding bracket, or cut open the wall and add fixing points.
+If you’re using a kit, most mounting kits provide detailed instructions and diagrams to guide you.